 The ENG 299: Capstone Portfolio Course utilizes the above mentioned rubrics to assess comprehension of the six previously identified general education competencies.
-In ENG 299, students use artifacts that were created in your courses that you assessed using these rubrics.
+In ENG 299, students use artifacts (sometimes referred to a signature works) that were created in your courses that you assessed using these rubrics.
 These artifacts are then placed in a portfolio reflecting the students' best work and submitted to a faculty committee for review and evaluation.
 In short, the assignments required in your courses that you have graded using the College rubrics are used as best work artifacts in the ENG 299 course; therefore, inform your students that they should save these assignments for later use in the ENG 299 course.
+The ENG 299 course is required of all students graduating with a degree.